EmmanuelJojy/HangMan/readme.md

 Then run the following sequentially.
 Note: An active network connection is required for use of database.

+#### !
+Requires the latest version of PostgreSQL JDBC driver to be installed.

 ```sh
 $javac *.java
 $java Main